 This is the first installment in our series on DNA microarrays where I will introduce how this technology is used for the analysis of gene expression, the technology behind this technique, and explain the basics of the technique.

 This is to give you a quick immersion if you are new to the subject, and maybe a refresher if you are an old hand at it.

 While humans contain about 25,000 genes, only a fraction of these are actively expressed as mRNAs at any one time.
-This makes sense, since if all the genes were expressed all at once, we would get a garbled stream of unstructured information.
+This makes sense since if all the genes were expressed all at once, we would get a garbled stream of unstructured information.

 When we talk, we structure our words into a specific string that forms a sentence.
-Sentences could be arranged into a paragraph, paragraphs into passages and so on.
+Sentences could be arranged into a paragraph, paragraphs into passages, and so on.
 However, there must be a specific context and purpose to each sentence.

 Similarly, specific genes are expressed under corresponding conditions to “update” the functional content of the organism, to respond to internal and external stimuli, resulting in growth, development, and survival.
 The set of all RNA molecules expressed in a cell at any given time, what it is “saying” at that time, is called the transcriptome.